AdobeDocs/campaign-classic.en/help/installation/using/creating-and-configuring-the-database.md

 topic-tags: initial-configuration
 ---

-# Create and configuring the database{#creating-and-configuring-the-database}
+# Creating and configuring the database{#creating-and-configuring-the-database}

 When you create a database, Adobe Campaign provides two different options: